ubc-library-rc/Beginner_R_Part2/content/FixingErrors.md

 *Note, we are not discussing the adonis function here, just exploring the help CRAN offers for each function that is a packages on CRAN.*

-*CRAN is a network of servers that store identical, up-to-date, versions of code and documentation for R. Downloading from CRAN is safe.
-Everything on CRAN is heavily validated both interms of quality and documentation provided to the users. *
+<strong>CRAN</strong> is a network of servers that store identical, up-to-date, versions of code and documentation for R. Downloading from CRAN is safe.
+Everything on CRAN is heavily validated both interms of quality and documentation provided to the users.

 Let's look at a [function](https://rdrr.io/rforge/vegan/man/adonis.html) in the package vegan.
 This is for multivariate analysis of microbiome data.